12 - ELF Coredump

 Final word

-One advantage of the coredump over the raw binary is that relocations and dependencies are resolved inside the coredump.
+One advantage of a coredump over a raw binary is that relocations and dependencies are already resolved within the coredump.

-This API could be used in association with other tools.
-For instance, we could use Triton API:
+This API can be used in conjunction with other tools.
+For example, we could use the Triton API:

-to map the coredump in Triton and then use its engines: Taint analysis, symbolic execution.
+to map the coredump into Triton and then utilize its engines for taint analysis and symbolic execution.

 References